Paying Off Care Fees after a death

 My sister wants to do this but cannot afford the house and the investment required.
 Can we sell her our share so she then owns the house?
 Would the care-home bill be payable when she sells the house?

 A: I think you will find that Paying Off Care Fees is required pretty soon to avoid Court action!
-If they are not paid off as quickly as reasonably possible, the executors are then ones who will end up in Court.
+If they are not paid off as quickly as reasonably possible, the executors are then the ones who could end up in Court.

-Depending on how much it is, any money ploughed into the house could also go to care fee repayment!
+Depending on how much it is, any money ploughed into the house could also go to care fee repayment, if the fees are more than the value of the home before improvements carried out by the executors.

 It doesn’t sound like her plan will work, unless she can raise the money to pay off care fees and buy your share too.
 (Otherwise whoever they are owed to may force a sale – the executors should talk to them promptly and find out their attitude.)